 NuvaRing is also known as the vaginal ring.
-It's a form of hormonal contraception in the shape of a small, plastic ring which is placed inside of the vagina.
+It's a form of hormonal contraception in the shape of a small, plastic ring, which is placed inside the vagina.

 NuvaRing works in a similar way to the combined pill.
-It releases the estrogen and progesterone hormones into the womb to prevent ovulation from taking place each month.
+It releases synthetic oestrogen and progesterone hormones into the womb to prevent ovulation from taking place each month.
 It also thins the womb lining, making it difficult for a fertilised egg to attach itself and thickens the mucus surrounding the cervix so that sperm have a difficult time entering.

 With typical use, NuvaRing is 91% effective.
-If it used perfectly (i.e. inserted correctly, on time and not forgetting about it) then it is 99% effective.
+This means that out of 100 women using NuvaRing over the course of a year, 9 will fall pregnant.
+If it is used perfectly (i.e. it is inserted correctly and on time and there are no instances of it falling out or being forgotten about) then it is 99% effective.

-If you insert NuvaRing on the first day of your period it will start to work right away.
-You can start using it at any time during your cycle but you will need to use condoms if NuvaRing is used any other day of the month.
+If you insert NuvaRing on the first day of a natural period it will start to work right away.
+You can also start using it at any other time during your cycle if you are sure you are not pregnant, but you will need to use condoms for 7 days to avoid the risk of pregnancy.
 You should avoid using a diaphragm or cap as these devices can dislodge the ring.

-Due to the hormones it contains, NuvaRing can help to ease heavy, painful periods and symptoms of PMS.
-This usually results in lighter, less painful periods.
+Due to the hormones it contains, NuvaRing may help to ease heavy, painful periods and symptoms of PMS and may result in lighter, less painful periods.

 The inactive ingredients in NuvaRing are ethylene vinylacetate copolymers (28% and 9% vinylacetate) and magnesium stearate.

 The best time to start using NuvaRing is on the first day of your period as you will be protected against pregnancy right away.
-You can start using NuvaRing at any time during your cycle but you will need to use an additional barrier method of contraception for the first seven days.
+You can start using NuvaRing at any time during your cycle if you are sure you are not pregnant, but you will need to use an additional barrier method of contraception for the first seven days.

-The ring is then removed after 21 days, leaving a 7 day gap before inserting a new one.
+The ring is then removed after 21 days, leaving a 7-day gap before inserting a new one.
 This is when you will have your period.
-The new one should always be inserted on time, even if you are still having your monthly bleed.
+The new one should always be inserted on time, even if you are still bleeding.

 After 21 days, NuvaRing should be removed.
 Wash your hands before beginning and get into a position that is comfortable for you.
-Gently insert a finger into the vagina so that you are able to hook it around the edge of the ring and carefully pull it out.
-There are bags provided with NuvaRing to place a used ring inside of before discarding it in the bin.
-It should not be flushed down the toilet.
-If you have trouble removing it or experience bleeding, see a nurse or GP as soon as possible.
+Gently insert a finger into the vagina and hook it around the edge of the ring to carefully pull it out.
+NuvaRing comes with bags that you can use to dispose of the ring.
+The ring should be discarded in the bin, it should not be flushed down the toilet.
+If you have trouble removing it or experience discomfort or bleeding, see a nurse or GP as soon as possible.

-If your ring has been left in for up to an additional 7 days, remove it as soon as you can.
+If your ring has been left in for up to 7 days more than it should be, remove it as soon as you can.
 Wait 7 days before inserting another ring as usual.
-Your period will be delayed slightly but your contraception will not be affected.
+Your bleed will be delayed slightly but your contraception will not be affected.

 If your ring has been left in for more than 28 days, take it out right away and insert a new ring immediately.
 You will need to use condoms for an additional 7 days as your protection may be affected.
-If you have had sexual intercourse between day 28 of your cycle and taking out the ring, you should see a GP or pharmacist right away for emergency contraception.
+If you have had unprotected sexual intercourse after the 28th day following the ring being inserted, you should see a GP or pharmacist right away as you may require emergency contraception.

 If you forget to insert NuvaRing on time after the 7 day break, put it in as soon as you can.
 You will need to use additional contraception, such as condoms, for the next 7 days to ensure you are protected against pregnancy.
 If you insert a new ring more than 48 hours after you should have and have had sex during this time you should seek emergency contraception.

 Occasionally, NuvaRing may come out on its own.
-This is most likely to happen during sex if the ring wasn't inserted properly. the action you should take will depend on where you are in your cycle and how long the ring has been out for.
+This is most likely to happen during sex or if the ring wasn't inserted properly.
+The action you should take will depend on where you are in your cycle and how long the ring has been out for: